Hornbill Festival 2019 in Nagaland, India

 December 1 - December 10

-The biggest event of indigenous warrior tribes in India’s Nagaland state, the 10-day Hornbill Festival sees singing, dance and sports performances mix with traditional crafts, concerts, food and drink.
+The biggest event of indigenous warrior tribes in India’s Nagaland state, the 10-day Hornbill Festival in December sees singing, dance and sports performances mix with traditional crafts, concerts, food and drink.

 As each tribe has its own distinct festival at different times throughout year, the Hornbill Festival brings them together yearly to promote interaction between the tribes and to showcase their different cultures to the outside world under one roof.